 Capitol Hill Intern Summit

 This event is open to all female interns, students, and young professionals in the Washington, DC, area.
 Interns can work in the morning and attend over lunch before returning for the last couple of hours of the day.
 This event is free, but seats are limited.
+Attendees receive a FREE lunch and the opportunity to have a professional headshot taken.

 Meet the Speakers